STUNS-Uppsala/Stuns-Aterbrukslabbet/documentation/setup-documentation.md

 - Create a PostgreSQL database of your choosing and get the database url and the direct url from that database.
   [Documentation on database connection strings](https://www.prisma.io/docs/orm/overview/databases/postgresql#connection-details)

-> If you use Supabase as your database the transaction url is equivalent to the database url and the session url is equivalent to the direct url
+> If you use Supabase as your database the transaction url is equivalent to the database url and the session url is equivalent to the direct url.

 - Paste the database url and the direct url into the `.env` file in the root of your project.
+You will also need `?pgbouncer=true&connection_limit=1` at the end of the DATABASE_URL.
 Your `.env` file should now look like this.

 ![Image of environment file with database and direct url](database-environment-file.png)